 Adding an Algorithm to a Basic Function Block Type

-You can add an algorithm to a basic FB type with the New item of the popup menu of the basic FB type's ECC (Execution Control Chart).
+You can add an algorithm to a basic FB type with the New item of the popup menu of the Algorithms node in the Navigation tree.

 Deleting an Algorithm